Sofias-ai/mcp-outlook/README.md

 **Key Benefits:**
 - **Faster performance**: Excludes body content processing
 - **Reduced bandwidth**: Smaller response payload
+- **Uses native Microsoft Graph `bodyPreview` field** for the summary, which is more efficient and consistent than manual summary generation
 - **Ideal for listings**: Perfect for email previews and list views
 - **Same filtering**: Full OData filter support maintained